 Many analysts will be reluctant to devote that much time to the issue, even if it would make them more effective.

-In addition, a story is only powerful if it is relevant to the person reading it, and that requires personalization.
+In the end, a story is only powerful if it is relevant to the person reading it, and that requires personalization.
 But how do you scale personalization?